bwalton/Issue6/readme.md

 XLFormSectionDescriptor code is at:
 `vendor/Pods/XLForm/XLForm/XL/Descriptors/XLFormSectionDescriptor.m`

-I used the `hidden` feature tons in 6.2 so I'm surprised it's all of a sudden an issue.
+I used the `hidden` feature tons in 6.2 so I'm surprised it's all of a suddenly an issue.